MykolaVoronov/cinema-app/README.md

 * Apache Tomcat
 * Hibernate
 * Hibernate Validator
-* Spring JDBC
+* Spring Core
 * Spring MVC
 * Spring Security
-* Spring ORM
 * MySQL
 * Maven

 #### Setup
-1. Install and configure MySQL & MySQL Workbench
+1. Install and configure MySQL & MySQL Workbench and create schema
 2. Install and configure Tomcat 9.0.56
 3. Link the database to the application:

     * *In the src/main/resources/db.properties, change the db.user, db.password, and db.url parameters to the ones you used when configuring MySQL. db.driver and hibernate.dialect change if you are using another DBMS.*

-4. After that you can run the application ;)
+4. After that you can run the application and login using:
+   * username `alice-admin@i.ua` with password `admin123` to login as admin
+   * username `bob-user@i.ua` with password `user1234` to login as user